 The most interesting outcome Bartlett noticed was that where parts of the text didn’t fit with the Edwardian English schemata the participants already had, they were either omitted from the recalled information completely or had been adapted to fit the participants existing schema.

 For example, some participants recalled the “canoes” from the text as “boats”.
 One participant had recalled “something black came out of his mouth” as “he foamed at the mouth”.

 It was clear from this experiment, that something was happening subconsciously within the memory of the participants.
-In order to understand, process and memorise the information within the text, the participants had, without realising put the new information into schema they already had.
+In order to understand, process and memorize the information within the text, the participants had, without realizing put the new information into schema they already had.

 At the time of Bartlett’s work, most psychology was rooted in behaviorism and associationism and thus Bartlett’s more cognitive, Schema Theory wasn’t strongly accepted and thus faded from focus.

 Minsky’s Frame Theory

 At this point, we must give a nod of gratitude to Marvin Minksy (1927-2016).
 In the 1970s Minsky, a cognitive scientist, was working on artificial intelligence (AI) at the Massachusetts Institute of Technology.